siowyisheng/simple-data-visualization/README.md

-# The Simple Guide to Data Visualization
+# The Simple Guide to Data Visualization with Python

 _Data Visualization with Python explained simply._